-- Step 4 If you need a copy of the list to edit, click Download, then follow your browser's prompts to save the list as a text file. - Step 5 Make changes to the list as necessary.
+Step 4 If you need a copy of the list to edit, click Download, then follow your browser's prompts to save the list as a text file.

-to modify the configuration.

-- Step 6 On the Security Intelligence pop-up window, click Browse to browse to the modified list, then click Upload. - Step 7 Click Save.
+- Step 5 Make changes to the list as necessary. - Step 6 On the Security Intelligence pop-up window, click Browse to browse to the modified list, then click Upload. - Step 7 Click Save.